VUEngine/vuengine.github.io/documentation/tutorial/pong-disk.md

 We have to create the `Disk` class.
 Lets add the folder *source/Actors/Disk* and, in it, a header and an implementation file: *Disk.h* and *Disk.c*.

-In *Paddle.h* lets add the following to declare the new class:
+In *Disk.h* lets add the following to declare the new class:

 ```cpp
 #include <Actor.h>